Custom File Elements

-In we used an AttachmentBlock Preset for uploaded files.
+In Getting Started we used an AttachmentBlock

-This guide explains how the AttachmentBlock Preset works and how to create or customize one.
+Preset works and how to create or customize one.

-In this example, we'll add a contentType property and show it in the attachment block.
+property and show it in the attachment block.

 Custom File Type

 🌞 Even if you aren't using TypeScript, we recommend reading this section.
-You can probably follow the meaning of the type declarations (e.g. originKey: string means the originKey property takes a string type value).
+You can probably follow the meaning of the type declarations (e.g.

-Here is the type for the AttachmentBlockElement.
+Here is the type for the AttachmentBlockElement

 export type AttachmentBlockElement = {